mongshilymom/lawfirm-zenta/README_BUYER.md

 - ✅ Resell as part of your service

 You may NOT:
-- ❌ Resell this template as-is
+- ❌ Resell this solution as-is
 - ❌ Redistribute source code publicly
-- ❌ Create derivative templates for sale
+- ❌ Create derivative products for sale

 ---